benckrick/benckrick.github.io/_pages/publications.md

 Andrew Shaver, **Benjamin Krick** and Teagan Zuniga with Kai Bauer-Seeley, Isabella Caldarelli, Dheera Dusanapudi, Aaron Liow, Yasmine Lunar.
 "The Determinants of Displacement: A Micro-Founded Global Analysis."

-Christopher Blair, **Benjamin Krick**,  and Austin Wright.
+Christopher Blair, **Benjamin Krick** and Austin Wright.
 "Refugee Repatriation and Conflict: Evidence from the Maximum Pressure Campaign.”

-**Benjamin Krick**, Jonathan Petkun, and Mara Revkin.
+**Benjamin Krick**, Jonathan Petkun and Mara Revkin.
 "The Civilian Cost of Casualty Aversion: Evidence from a Natural Experiment in Iraq."

-Matias Iglesias, **Benjamin Krick**, Dongil Lee, and Eric Mvukiyehe.
+Matias Iglesias, **Benjamin Krick**, Dongil Lee and Eric Mvukiyehe.
 “Civil Conflicts, Civic Engagement, and Public Service Delivery: Evidence from Africa.”